For urgent consular assistance call

 Always travel on your Australian passport.

 Dual-national males may have to do military service if they have a permanent address in Estonia.
-If you're not sure of your obligation, contact the nearest embassy or consulate of Estonia.
+If you're unsure of your obligation, contact the nearest embassy or consulate of Estonia.

 More information:

-Estonia is part of the Schengen Area.
-This means you can enter Estonia without a visa in some cases.
+Estonia is part of the Schengen Area, meaning you can enter Estonia without a visa in some cases.

 In other situations, you'll need to get a visa.